Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Parameterized approximation algorithms

 \section{Parameterized approximation algorithms}

-In this section, we introduce parameterized approximation algorithms for diversity-aware clustering.
-To maintain conciseness, we refer to a fixed parameter tractable algorithm as an \fpt algorithm, with associated parameters specified in parentheses.
-For example, an \fpt algorithm associated with parameter $k$ is denoted as $\fpt(k)$.
 Throughout this section, our \fpt algorithm pertains to parameters $k$, the size of solution sought and $t$, the number of groups, and it is denoted as $\fpt(\kt)$.

-In this section, we present an $\fpt(\kt)$ algorithm for \divkmedian, and further use these techniques to derive an algorithm for \divkmeans.
+First, we present an $\fpt(\kt)$ algorithm for \divkmedian, and further use these techniques to derive an algorithm for \divkmeans.
 In addressing both \divkmedian and \divkmeans, our algorithm relies on constructing coresets of a size $\bigO(k \log |U| \nu^{-2})$, for some $\nu > 0$.
 However, techniques for constructing a coreset of similar size for \divksupplier are presently not known.
-Hence, we present an alternative algorithmic approach to solve \divksupplier in Section~\ref{}.
+Hence, we present an alternative algorithmic approach to solve \divksupplier in Section~\ref{sec:algorithm:fpt-divksupplier}.